-- 9.13.1 Any agreement for sale, option, or listing of the property that occurred within one year prior to the Effective Date of the Report, including any pending/current Contract of Purchase and Sale or lease must be analyzed and reported if such information is available to the Member in the normal course of business. - 9.13.2 Any sale of the subject property that occurred within three years prior to the Effective Date of the Report must be analyzed and reported if such information is available as at the date of valuation to the Member in the normal course of business. - 9.13.3 Any impact on the price paid for the subject property or any effect on value under known undue stimulus must be reported.
+- 9.13.1 Any agreement for sale, option, or listing of the property that occurred within one year prior to the Effective Date of the Report, including any pending/current Contract of Purchase and Sale or lease, must be analyzed and reported if such information is available to the Member in the Normal Course of Business. - 9.13.2 Any sale of the subject property that occurred within three years prior to the Effective Date of the Report must be analyzed and reported if such information is available to the Member as at the date of valuation and in the Normal Course of Business. - 9.13.3 Any impact on the price paid for the subject property or any effect on value under known undue stimulus must be reported.